 You will be responsible for researching and summarizing an article on any aspect of disabilities/exceptionalities in early childhood education.
 The article can relate to an issue we discuss in the course or can be on another topic related to special needs.
-The article must be from a scholarly source and should be about 2-3 pages long.
+The article must be from a scholarly source (NAEYC Young Children, Early Childhood Today, etc.) and should be about 2-3 pages long.
 A two page typed-written reflection will need to be submitted with your reactions and thoughts about the topic.
 Choose something you are interested in and would like to know more about.
 You will need to submit a copy of the article along with your written report.

-C. Quizzes(200 Points):
+C. Assignment on Special Education Laws (200 Points):